Containerize an application

 1. Run your container using the docker run command and specify the name of the image you just created:

-$ docker run -dp 127.0.0.1:3000:3000 getting-started
+$ docker run -d -p 127.0.0.1:3000:3000 getting-started

 The -d flag (short for --detach) runs the container in the background.
 This means that Docker starts your container and returns you to the terminal prompt.
-You can verify that a container is running by viewing it in Docker Dashboard under Containers, or by running docker ps in the terminal.

 The -p flag (short for --publish) creates a port mapping between the host and the container.
 The -p flag takes a string value in the format of HOST:CONTAINER, where HOST is the address on the host, and CONTAINER is the port on the container.
 The command publishes the container's port 3000 to 127.0.0.1:3000 (localhost:3000) on the host.
 Without the port mapping, you wouldn't be able to access the application from the host.